Students & Alumni

-Allie was born in the Midwest but grew up in Redding, a small Northern California town.
-She attended California Polytechnic State University, San Luis Obispo, where she earned her Bachelor of Science in Animal Science and a minor in Psychology in 2018.
+Allie grew up in Redding, a small Northern California town.
+She attended California Polytechnic State University, San Luis Obispo.
+There she earned her Bachelor of Science in Animal Science and a minor in Psychology in 2018.
 She worked as a veterinary technician for many years, as she aspired to become a veterinarian.
 However, after discovering her passion for genetics and learning about genetic counseling, she began working as a Registered Behavior Technician (RBT) for children with autism.
 As a RBT, she worked one-on-one with six different children on the autism spectrum.
 She practiced Applied Behavior Analysis to teach positive behavioral changes and life skills to each child.
-She also helped to train their families to enhance success outside of session.
+She also helped to train their families to enhance success outside of the session.
 As well as working during her time at Cal Poly, Allie volunteered with Students Supporting People with Disabilities and Stand Strong, a domestic violence crisis line.
-Allie is looking forward to returning to the Midwest and seeing what Sioux Falls has to offer!
-In her free time, Allie enjoys playing with her dog, Leah, boating on the lake, hiking, traveling, and spending time with her loved ones.
+Allie is looking forward to seeing what Sioux Falls has to offer!
+In her free time, Allie enjoys playing with her dog, boating on the lake, hiking, traveling, working out, and spending time with her loved ones.

 Danielle is a Colorado native, raised just outside of Denver.
 She earned her Bachelor of Arts in Integrative Physiology with a minor in Biochemistry from the University of Colorado Boulder in 2018.
 While at CU, she worked as a student ambassador, volunteered at a senior care organization, and provided in-person and over-the-phone emotional support as a victim advocate for Moving to End Sexual Assault.
-During her junior year, Danielle met with and began shadowing genetic counselors in cancer and prenatal genetics.
-After graduating, Danielle also worked with a local genetic counselor on research for a genetic pedigree software company.
-Danielle is excited to explore both Sioux Falls and Sand Diego over the next two years as she embarks on this next chapter of life.
-In her free time, Danielle loves hiking and backpacking, playing soccer, traveling, and trying to pet every dog she sees.
+She also volunteered as a Special Olympics softball coach and attended support group meetings for families with children who have Fragile X. During her junior year, Danielle interviewed and began shadowing genetic counselors in cancer, prenatal, and lab specialties.
+She was also lucky enough to attend several genetic counseling symposiums at Children's Hospital Colorado.
+After graduating, Danielle worked with a local genetic counselor on research for a genetic pedigree software company.
+Danielle is excited to explore both Sioux Falls and San Diego over the next two years as she embarks on this next chapter of life.
+In her free time, Danielle loves hiking and backpacking, skiing, traveling, and trying to pet every dog she sees!

 Katie grew up in St. Joseph, MN, just outside of St. Cloud, and attended Minnesota State University, Mankato.
 She graduated in December 2017 with a Bachelor of Science in Biology.
 During her time in Mankato, Katie was involved in the National Residence Hall Honorary and the Midwest Affiliate of College and University Residence Halls, as well as assisted with research in the Molecular Biology lab, working with a gene that is up-regulated in certain cancers.
 In addition, Katie volunteered with the Committee Against Domestic Abuse (CADA) in Mankato, and with Anna Marie’s Alliance in St. Cloud after graduation, supporting survivors of domestic abuse and their families.
 Katie has been interested in genetic counseling since high school, after her mom took a job with the CentraCare Genetics clinic, and was excited to discover a field that blended her interest in genetics, education, and patient interaction in the health field.
 She was able to shadow genetic counselors in general/pediatric genetics, cancer, and perinatology.
 After graduating, Katie volunteered in the genetics clinic and helped create the first Genetic Counseling Assistant position at CentraCare.
 She was the clinic GCA for almost a year prior to entering the program, primarily helping with the familial cancer clinic and multidisciplinary breast clinic.
 Katie is excited to continue on her path to becoming a genetic counselor, explore Sioux Falls for the next two years, and find the best pizza, Mexican food, and coffee in the city.
 In her free time, she also enjoys reading, watching hockey, playing sand volleyball, and spending time outdoors.